jaytimm/wnomadds/README.md

 Usage
 -----

-To demonstrate the functionality and utility of the `wnomadds` package, we first quickly walk through the NOMINATE ideal points estimation procedure via `wnominate` using roll call data from the **53rd Congress of the New Mexico State Legislature** made available via the `nmlegisdatr` package.
+To demonstrate the functionality and utility of the `wnomadds` package, we first quickly walk through the NOMINATE ideal points estimation procedure using roll call data from the **53rd Congress of the New Mexico State Legislature** (via the `nmlegisdatr` package).

 ``` r
 library(nmlegisdatr)#devtools::install_github("jaytimm/nmlegisdatr")